Week 5 of Pregnancy

-Hormonal changes in week 5 of pregnancy include aching breasts, nausea, and tiredness.
+First Trimester of Pregnancy Week 5: Hormonal changes in week 5 of pregnancy include aching breasts, nausea, and tiredness.
 About the size of a lemon seed, the embryo begins creating important organs.
-For best health, keep up a balanced diet, schedule prenatal visits, and keep taking prenatal vitamins.
+For best health, maintain a balanced diet, schedule prenatal visits, and continue taking prenatal vitamins.

 Key Takeaways at Week 5